alex-cccu/Cradula/app/articles/software engineering/how-to-graduate.md

 ## The takeaways

-If you're applying for a graduate then make sure you're doing these two things.
+If you're applying for a graduate scheme then make sure you're doing these two things.

 - Apply for plenty.
 You might be surprised that some of the more boring sounding companies actually have the most interesting problems to solve and opportunities available.
 - Don't use AI.
 You'll get caught.
 Graduate schemes are companies taking a chance on an inexperienced developer.
 If you're not willing to give them the time for a proper application, then why would they give you their time and money to train you up?

+Thanks for taking the time to read my article, and I wish you the best of luck in your search!